lkrzyzanek/quarkus-tekton-pipeline-example/README.md

 The pipeline consists of these steps:

 1. Clone git repo (git-clone)
-2. Compile project (maven task)
-3. Run tests (maven)
-4. Build and push image to repository (maven task + quarkus container plugin)
+2. Compile, build and push image to repository (maven task + quarkus container plugin)

 ## Prerequisites